microsoft/ConversationLearner-Samples/README.md

     3. Use "Windows" as Web application's OS
 3. Once the step above is successful, you will end up with an empty web application deployed for you under Azure app services.
 Select the app service and navigate to its dashboard.
 4. Set the following Application Settings for your app service
-    1. Click on "Application Settings" in the navigation pane
+    1. Click "Application Settings" in the navigation pane
     2. Scroll down to the "Application Settings" section
     3. Add these settings: